syncfusion-content/flutter-docs/Flutter/chart/marker-datalabel.md

 ---
 layout: post
-title: Markers and data labels in Essential Syncfusion Flutter Chart
+title: Markers and data labels in Syncfusion Flutter Charts
-description: Learn how to add markers and data point labels, connector lines, formatting label content, configure the data label template to the Chart series.
+description: Learn how to add markers and data point labels to the Flutter Chart series.
 platform: flutter
 control: Chart
 documentation: ug